“The boys kiss me on the bus every day even though I tell them not to.”

 After a long summer, we were all ready for the rhythms of autumn and school.
 Dylan was practically born school-ready; the only thing I was remotely concerned about was the bus.
 See, I remember the bus.
-I remember a particularly nasty fifth grader who made fun of the knock-off pink Chucks I wore in first grade and called me an asshole.
-(I was seven!)
-I remember an inexplicable corn fight, brawls in the aisle, and once setting my backpack down in a pool of loogie.
+I remember a particularly nasty fifth grader who called me an asshole and made fun of the knock-off pink Chucks I wore in first grade.
+I remember an inexplicable corn fight, brawls in the aisle, and setting my backpack down in a pool of loogie.
 We won’t even talk about P.D.A. on the high school bus.

 A public school bus can be something of a study in anarchy, and recent news stories and bullying exposés hardly engender renewed confidence in the wheeled, yellow free-for-all.
 But Dylan was so excited to ride it, counting down the days ever since she started pre-school.
 I figured we’d give it a shot, and see what happened.

 What happened is that boys kissed my five-year-old.

 When they get rowdy or grabby, we tell our kids, “Fold your hands.”
 It applies when we’re headed into a store, but more often than not it’s about how we don’t touch people without their permission.
 We use our hands to help, or we keep them to ourselves.
 Consent to touch is not implied.

 Conversations about personal boundaries and “No means no” don’t start in middle school; we have them now, every day.
 My kids aren’t tiny extensions of my husband and me.
 They are their own people who bear the Imago Dei, and their bodily autonomy ought to be honored.